drazic1/droneDispatcher/README.md

 - Packages can be delivered early
 - Drones can only carry one item at a time

-You should integrate with [this API](https://codetest.kube.getswift.co/drones) which generates randomized data.
+Solution should integrate with [this API](https://codetest.kube.getswift.co/drones) which generates randomized data.

-You can use any language and/or framework to solve this.
+Use any language and/or framework to solve this.
 Please also give an indication of how you envisage your solution will be deployed, and what other components it might interact with.

 ## The API
 The API lives at https://codetest.kube.getswift.co/drones.
-You'll need to use two methods:
+Two methods:

 ### `GET /drones`
 This returns a randomized list of drones.
 A drone can have up to one package assigned to it.